lambertbrady/unique-code-generator/README.md

       //////////////
       ```

-6. Feel free to change variables for the generated code output.
+7. Feel free to change variables for the generated code output.
 These values are included at the top of `code-generator` and include `codeLength`, `codeCharsIncluded`, and `codeCharsExcluded`.

-***Note:** this project assumes you to have node installed*
+***Note:** this project assumes you have node installed*